 The Fossil Generation 2 Q Smartwatch is one of the best-looking smartwatches on the market with various size and color options.
 Check their size chart before you buy.

 The Fossil 2 Q smartwatch price is steeper than some other smartwatches with GPS like the Pebble 2, but it has a lot of cool features.
 For example, the Fossil Generation 2 Q features voice activation with Google smartphone, notifications for iOS and Android devices, and switchable watch-frames and bands.
 Its battery life lasts 24-hours.

-The Fossil 2 Q Smartwatch does not have sleep tracking or heart-rate monitoring, unlike most of the best smartwatches.
+The Fossil 2 Q Smartwatch does not have sleep tracking or heart-rate monitoring, unlike most smartwatches.
 It also does not let you respond to text and call notifications if you are connected to an Apple iOS device.
 If you have an iPhone, this is definitely something to consider.